top of page

 Search

-Hemp Products: What you need to know
+Psychoactive Hemp Products: What You Need to Know

-We want to share important information about a relatively new type of drug being sold in
+We want to share important information about a relatively new type of drug being sold in Marin that technically any 10-year old can buy.

-This newsletter will cover the following topics:
+This blog will answer the following questions:

 WHAT IS A HEMP-DERIVED CANNABIS PRODUCT?

-While hemp-derived THC and other variant cannabinoids are touted as a milder alternative to regular marijuana THC (e.g., they're often marketed as a relaxed and euphoric high without panic or paranoia), they can quite powerful.
 Hemp-derived products often come with unsubstantiated health claims, as exemplified in this popular hemp company's website.
 Yet none of these products have been proven safe or effective - and there is mounting evidence to the contrary.

 WHY ARE THESE PRODUCTS RISKY AND POTENTIALLY VERY HARMFUL?